PagerDuty/pd-live-react/README.md

 - `$ yarn jest` (Jest Unit/Component)
 - `$ yarn cypress:run:local` (Cypress Integration with headless Chromedriver)

-Please note that running integration tests will require environment variable `REACT_APP_PD_USER_TOKEN` set.
+Please note that running integration tests will require environment variable `VITE_PD_USER_TOKEN` set.

 The integration tests also assume the PagerDuty account associated with the above user token has been setup with the following [Terraform environment](https://github.com/pagerduty/pd-live-integration-test-environment).